IBM Cloud Docs

 Power Virtual Server supports multiple workspaces from the same account.
 However, only a single workspace can use a VPN connection.
 If you want to configure a VPN connection for multiple workspaces for the same account, open a Service Ticket.

-Connecting to on-premises network
+Connecting to a network in the client-managed environment

 1. Create an IKE policy.